What is a bread improver and why does every commercial bakery use one?

 5. Physical formats

 Bread improvers reach the bakery in three physical forms.
-(See comparison table
+(See the comparison table below for full details.)

 Powder is the dominant format for bread improvers — easy to store, weigh accurately, and mix into flour.
-Shelf life from first-party specs: 9 months (Puratos S500 Sense, Tigris SG; IREKS Soft Roll 7) [ss-s500-sense, ss-tigris-sg, ss-soft-roll-7] to 12 months (IREKS Voltex, Toast & Buns, Crumb Softener; Zeelandia Gamma GP). [ss-voltex, ss-super-toast, ss-softy, ss-gamma-gp]
+Shelf life from first-party specs: 9 months (Puratos S500 Sense, Tigris SG; IREKS Soft Roll 7) to 12 months (IREKS Voltex, Toast & Buns, Crumb Softener; Zeelandia Gamma GP).

 Storage conditions from spec sheets: cool (<25°C), dry (<50–75% RH), away from infestation.
 Moisture is the key enemy — it degrades ascorbic acid and enzyme activity.